 This is when you’ve bought a new property but haven’t yet sold your current home.
 Because there’s no confirmed sale date or price, this option carries more risk.
 Many New Zealand banks don’t offer open bridging finance for that reason — but some non-bank or specialist lenders may.

 Each situation is unique.
-We work with major banks and reputable non-bank lenders who can structure bridging finance to match your timeline and goals.
-Whether you’re buying in Tauranga or elsewhere in the Bay of Plenty, we’ll help you compare options and choose a setup that protects your equity and keeps things stress-free.
+As a mortgage broker Tauranga, we work with major banks and reputable non-bank lenders who can structure bridging finance to match your timeline and goals.
+Whether you’re buying in Pyes Pa or elsewhere in the Bay of Plenty, we’ll help you compare options and choose a setup that protects your equity and keeps things stress-free.

 Talk to us before you finalise your sale or purchase — a quick chat can help you plan the timing and avoid surprises.